Compensation (film): Production

 The film was not initially conceived as a story featuring deaf performers until Davis saw actress Michelle A. Banks in a production of Waiting for Godot in Saint Paul, Minnesota and was impressed by her performance.
 Davis' husband, Marc Arthur Chéry, revised the script to make her and other characters deaf.
 Davis also cast deaf actors in other roles and hired deaf technicians for the film crew.

 The entire film was shot in Chicago, Illinois to pay tribute to the director's previous residence and to expose audiences to the beauty of the city.
 Chicago locations included the Ephphatha Evangelical Lutheran Church of the Deaf, the Legler Branch of the Chicago Public Library, and the Indiana Dunes National Lakeshore.
 Filming took place from July to August 1993.

 Reginald R. Robinson, a noted ragtime composer and performer, served as the film's period music score composer.
 Robinson incorporated the piano and mandolin into all his compositions for the film.
 Atiba Y. Jali, served as the contemporary music score composer.
 Jali combined traditional instruments like the drums and flute with less commonly used instruments such as the balafou, berimbau and yidaki.

 Release

 The film was screened at the 1999 Atlanta Film and Video Festival, the 1999 Toronto International Film Festival, and the 2000 Sundance Film Festival.

 The film went unreleased on VHS and DVD for many years until 2021, when the Criterion Channel made Compensation available for streaming.

+A 4K restoration was undertaken by The Criterion Collection, The UCLA Film and Television Archive, and Wimmin With a Mission Productions in conjunction with The Sundance Institute from a scan of the 16mm original camera negative.
+The 5.1 surround soundtrack was mastered from DAT tapes by the UCLA Film and Television Archive.
+Newly created open captions have been implemented, designed by Alison O’Daniel in collaboration with the Compensation Caption Creative Team.
+The restoration screened as part of the Revivals section of the 62nd New York Film Festival and the 60th Chicago International Film Festival.
+The restoration was screened in theaters on February 21, 2025, distributed by Janus Films.